GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The only way for errors to occur in a program is by being put there by the author.
-No other mechanisms are known.
+> ### If debugging is the process of removing software bugs, then programming must be the process of putting them in.
 >
-> ~ *Harlan Mills*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts